kirillzabrodin/makersB-B/README.md

 ### Installation

-You will need Node >= 6.x.x installed in order to run the Next.js server.
+You will need Node >= 6.x.x installed in order to install and run the Next.js server.
 If you need to, use [nvm](https://github.com/creationix/nvm#usage) to easily switch between Node versions.

+To install Next.js, type `npm install --save react react-dom next` into the terminal.

-To run the site locally, type `npm run dev` into the terminal.
-Then open [localhost:3000](localhost:3000) from your favourite browser.
+Then to run the site locally, type `npm run dev` into the terminal and open [localhost:3000](http://localhost:3000) from your favourite browser.

 ### User Stories